Interim Executive Director (On Leave)email@example.com

 Festival & Operations Managerchris@reelasian.com

 Eva joined Reel Asian back in 2010 as the Festival Intern and has been involved in numerous roles since then.
-She is thrilled to be back as Marketing Assistant this year and to also be co-chairing Reel Asian’s Marketing Committee.
+She is thrilled to be back as the Marketing Manager and also co-chairing Reel Asian’s Marketing Committee again.
 Eva holds a B.A.
 Honours in Radio and Television Media Arts from Ryerson University and likes to think of herself as a emerging storyteller artist/filmmaker.
 In the past, her work has been featured live on MTV Canada as well as CFC’s A World of Shorts programme.